 Push/Pull Compensation

-For the actual amount of compensation, there is a lot of things to consider:
+For the actual amount of compensation, there are many influencal factors to consider:

 • fabric